promitbasak/DDOS-Detection-with-Machine-Learning/readme.md

 3. `Train.py`: trains the model.
 4. `ddosdetect.py`: the command line tool to detect ddos attack

-First three files are training files. `ddosdetect.py` is the main tool.
+First three files are training files.
+As I have included the pretrained data here, you may not need to run the first three files.
+`ddosdetect.py` is the main tool.
+You can use this on any packet capture file.

 ## How to Use
-Run the `ddosdetect.py` in the command line with the path of the pcap file.
+Run the `ddosdetect.py` in the command line with the path of the pcap (packet capture) file.
 ```
-	python3 ddosdetect.py absolute_path_for_pcap_file
+	python3 ddosdetect.py path_to_the_pcap_file
 ```
 The program will generate a `Prediction.txt` file with source (`src`), destination (`dst`) and prediction (`malicious` or `benign`).